-- How quickly did the company turn this sample around?
-If it was done in a couple of days or under a week, then it was made a priority and is a good reflection of the prospective provider.
+- How quickly does the company turn this sample around?
+If it finishes in a couple of days or under a week, then it was a priority and is a good reflection of the prospective vendor.

 - Does the provider have the necessary capacity to process your work in the event of some equipment downtime or other challenges?
 Software, hardware, networks, and labor are all areas that can cause downtime.
 Ask the vendor about this to ensure they can meet your turnaround requirements.
 Check when their peak loads are and whether they can handle increased volumes during these times.

 One of the most important factors to determine about a scanning bureau is whether it guarantees the quality of its work.
-This will easily be determined based on the results of a representative sample of work being processed.
+This is easy to tell based on the results of that sample of work from the last step.
 To cover yourself, you can put an escape clause in the agreement to allow you to take your work to another company of the quality is unsatisfactory.